bennadel/ColdFusion-2025-Hackathon/README.md

 Each of the sections has a separate configuration page that allows the line-items to be added, edited, and removed.

+## Built Using Docker For Mac

+I build this using Docker For Mac.
+If you want to run this, you should be able to just pull-down the repository and run:

+`docker compose up`

+... from within the root directory.

 ## ColdFusion 2025 Feature Exploration

 Here are the ColdFusion 2025 features that I was trying to explore in this hackathon: